NVIDIA/cuda-quantum/docs/sphinx/using/cudaq/platform.rst

 +++++++++++++++++++++++++++

-The remote simulator target (:code:`remote-sim`) encapsulates simulated QPUs as independent REST server instances, to which the CUDA Quantum runtime communicates via HTTP requests (REST API).
+The remote simulator target (:code:`remote-sim`) encapsulates simulated QPUs as independent REST server instances.
+The CUDA Quantum runtime communicates via HTTP requests (REST API) to these REST server instances.

 Please refer to the `Open API Docs <../../openapi.html>`_  for the latest API information.